Serving Illinois and Nationwide

-The FAA has strict standards regarding the ability of any aircraft to perform properly and regulations govern the requirements and standards of every aircraft in production and operation.
+The FAA has strict standards regarding the ability of any aircraft to perform correctly and regulations that govern the requirements and standards of every aircraft in production and operation.
 Federal aviation regulations exist for aircraft that belong in specific weight classes as well as for helicopters and recreational craft such as hot air balloons.
-Before the production of any aircraft, the design must be approved by the FAA and each aircraft must undergo inspection before being allowed to take flight.
+Before the production of any plane, the design must be approved by the FAA, and each aircraft must undergo inspection before being allowed to take flight.

-The purpose of Federal Aviation Regulation is to prevent aviation disasters that can result in the loss of life en masse and life altering injuries to those who survive.
-Each person involved in the operation of an aircraft— from its maintenance to its operation — must be trained and certified in accordance to FAA regulation.
+The purpose of Federal Aviation Regulation is to prevent aviation disasters that can result in the loss of life en masse and life-altering injuries to those who survive.
+Each person involved in the operation of an aircraft— from its maintenance to its operation — must be trained and certified by FAA regulation.
 Whether a pilot or a repairman, workers are required to receive training with each type of aircraft that they are going to operate or service and must be certified before being able to work with each specific form of aircraft.

-Additional personnel must be trained properly in protocol and safety measures that must be taken in the event of an emergency or crisis.
-These strict regulations are meant to ensure that no pilot operates an aircraft he or she is unqualified to fly and that servicemen do not make critical errors due to inexperience.
+Additional personnel must be appropriately trained in protocol and safety measures required in an emergency or crisis.
+These strict regulations are meant to ensure that only a qualified pilot operates the aircraft and trained maintenance crews do not make critical errors due to inexperience.

-If you or a loved one have been involved in an air accident and would like to know whether the failure to adhere to federal regulations was to blame, contact Rosenfeld Injury Lawyers today for a free consultation to learn more about your rights and legal options.
+Were you, or a loved one, involved in an air accident and would like to know whether the failure to adhere to federal regulations was to blame?
+If so, contact Rosenfeld Injury Lawyers LLC today for a free consultation to learn more about your rights and legal options.

 For more information about , please contact Rosenfeld Injury Lawyers LLC today by calling 888-424-5757.
 Talk to a lawyer now.
 Free consultation.